reflectoring/reflectoring.github.io/_posts/2020-04-01-database-migration-spring-boot-liquibase.md

             tableName: user_details
 ```
 <div class="notice success">
-  In the above changeSet, we used changeType <b>createTable</b>, which abstracts the creation of a table.
-Liquibase will convert the above changeSet to appropriate SQL based on the database that application uses.
+  In the above changeSet, we used the changeType <b>createTable</b>, which abstracts the creation of a table.
+Liquibase will convert the above changeSet to the appropriate SQL based on the database that our application uses.
 </div>

-Now that we added our first migration when Spring Boot application is run, it runs liquibase during the startup.
-Liquibase executes the changeSet which creates the `user_details` table with `user_pkey` as the primary key.
+Now, when we run the Spring Boot application, Liquibase executes the changeSet which creates the `user_details` table with `user_pkey` as the primary key.

-### Usage of Changelog parameters:
+### Using Changelog Parameters

 Changelog parameters come in very handy when we want to abstract differences between environments while creating changelogs.
-These can be set using application property `spring.liquibase.paramaters`, which takes a map of key and value pairs.
-Below code demonstrates the usage of changelog parameters to select different data types while executing a changeSet in different environments.
+We can set these parameters using the application property `spring.liquibase.parameters`, which takes a map of key/value pairs:

-The following application property file sets a liquibase parameter `textColumnType`.
-Spring profile `h2` defines
-`VARCHAR(250)` as `textColumnType` and `docker` profile defines `TEXT` as `textColumnType`.

 ```yaml
 spring: